-- The settlement negotiation process typically takes place after you have completed your medical treatment and all records and reports have been received from your doctors.
+- Negotiation of a fair injury settlement typically takes place after you have completed your medical treatment and all records and reports have been received from your doctors.
 At that point, your injury attorney will evaluate your case and demand payment based on the amount of your medical bills and the severity of your injury.

-- Medical bills, lost wages, and inabilities or limitations caused by your injuries are all considered when determining a fair settlement amount.
-If the insurance company does not offer a reasonable settlement, a lawsuit will then be filed.
+- Medical bills, lost wages, and disability or limitations caused by your injuries are all considered when determining a fair settlement amount.
+If the insurance company does not offer a reasonable settlement, a lawsuit may become necessary.

-- Experienced personal injury lawyers understand how to do their homework, are familiar with state and local laws, and know how to pursue full and fair compensation in a car accident case.
+- Experienced personal injury lawyers conduct settlement and verdict research to determine the amount or range that best represents full and fair compensation in a car accident case.